Confucius Classroom – TKA’s Chinese Program

 Supported by the Office of Chinese Language Council International (Hanban), under the Ministry of Education of China, The King’s Academy, in cooperation with Johnson University of Knoxville, established a Confucius Classroom in April 2010.
-The Classroom is a unique partnership with Zhengzhou No. 47 Middle and High School in Henan, China.
+The King’s Academy’s Confucius Classroom represents a unique relationship among TKA, Johnson University and School No. 47 in Zhenghou, Henan Province, China.

 Confucius Institutes and Confucius Classrooms are named after the ancient Chinese philosopher and educator, Confucius (551-478 B.C.).
 The goals of these programs are (1) to strengthen educational cooperation between China and the United States, (2) promote the development of Chinese language education, and (3) increase mutual understanding and friendship between the young people in China and the United States.